jon-strabala/cb-buckets-to-collections/README.md

 ./CustomConvertBucketToCollections.pl
 ```

+The script just asks 8 or 9 then builds our Eventing Functions (plus a setup of script to make sure the target collections exist).

 ```
 Enter the bucket (or source) to convert to collections      [travel-sample]:
 Enter the username:password to your cluster                 [admin:jtester]: